ADCS - Privilege Escalation as a Service

 certipy auth -pfx administrator.pfx

-This will give you a TGT and the password hash.
+This gives you a TGT and the password hash.
 With the certificate you can always get a TGT and the hash as long as it is valid.
-Even changing the user's password and the KRBTGT does not help here.
+Even changing the password of the user and the KRBTGT does not help here.

 The domain is yours as long as the certificate is not revoked.